scikit-bio/scikit-bio/doc/source/development/coding_guidelines.rst

 - *Always update the comments when the code changes.* Incorrect comments are far worse than no comments, since they are actively misleading.

-- *Comments should say more than the code itself.* Examine your comments carefully: they may indicate that you'd be better off rewriting your code (especially, *renaming your variables* and getting rid of the comment.)
+- *Comments should say more than the code itself.* Examine your comments carefully: they may indicate that you'd be better off rewriting your code (especially if *renaming your variables* would allow you to get rid of the comment.)
 In particular, don't scatter magic numbers and other constants that have to be explained through your code.
 It's far better to use variables whose names are self-documenting, especially if you use the same constant more than once.
 Also, think about making constants into class or instance data, since it's all too common for 'constants' to need to change or to be needed in several methods.

     +-------+------------------------------------------------------------+
     | Wrong |       ``win_size -= 20        # decrement win_size by 20`` |